 Taking off from the city centre we will explore here many other places for the best shopping in Barcelona.
 The focus is on those more peripherally located, as well as diving into the cities rich cultural staple: its markets!

 Worth its spot in Barcelona’s shopping adventure is Las Arenas, on La Plaça de Espanyol.
-This was the former bullfighting arena, and remains a stately spectacle today.
+This was the former bullfighting arena and remains a stately spectacle today.
 The sport has long since fallen out of favour in Catalonia and is now illegal.
 Nonetheless, the arena has been creatively repurposed to continue its legacy of popularity.
-There is a variety of mid-range fashion shops and classy restaurants to spend an afternoon at.
-On site you can also find a fitness centre, Museum of Rock and a 12-screen multiplex cinema.
+There is a variety of mid-range fashion shops and classy restaurants to spend an afternoon.
+On-site you can also find a fitness centre, the Museum of Rock and a 12-screen multiplex cinema.
 The views over the city and towards the Palau Nacional from the top are stunning.

 One of the hottest neighbourhoods for Barcelona’s youth scene in the Eixample district is Sant Antoni.
 The famous market of the same name takes centre stage here.
 Around which, many establishments for young urban trendies have sprung up.
 Looking for brunch cafes or innovative cuisine, a new bicycle or quirky design and fashion outlets?
 This is a great place to browse what’s on offer and certainly won’t disappoint you.
 Check out ‘Trait Store’ for limited edition Nikes and Adidas, a range of backpacks and retro sunglasses.
 They also have an interesting assortment of perfumes and magazines.
 If you’re travelling with a young child, or want to find a gift for one, then ‘Petit Gegant’ has many excellent choices.